Debora SepichAssistant Professor of Marketing and Management

 Office Location: Newberg Campus, Hoover 121

 She teaches courses on both the undergraduate and graduate levels.
 Upon leaving Dolphin, Debora felt called to help others learn by sharing her experiences in business creation and development.
-Debora is also involved in the local business community as a business advisor with a specialty developing go-to-market strategies.
-While at George Fox University, Debora has helped lead two groups of graduate students in a study abroad program in Brazil.
+Sepich is also involved in the local business community as a business advisor with a specialty developing go-to-market strategies.
+While at George Fox University, she has helped lead two groups of graduate students in a study abroad program in Brazil.

-Debora and her husband, Gordon, love to travel and have been married for 25 years.
+Debora and her husband, Gordon, love to travel and have been married for more than 25 years.
 Along with traveling, Debora enjoys reading, skiing and backpacking with her family which, in addition to her husband, includes a son and daughter-in-law, a daughter, and a Havachon puppy.

 Professor Sepich teaches: